trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/HR-integrations/Zenefits.md

 ---
 title: Zenefits Integration
-description: Automatically sync employees between Zenefits and Expensify
+description: Automatically sync employees between Zenefits and Ieatta
 ---
-# How the Zenefits integration works with Expensify
+# How the Zenefits integration works with Ieatta

-Expensify's direct integration with Zenefits will automatically:
+Ieatta's direct integration with Zenefits will automatically:
-- **Create New Ieatta accounts** for full-time, active employees when they're hired
+- **Create new Ieatta accounts** for full-time, active employees when they're hired
-- **Update the approval workflow in Expensify** based on any changes in Zenefits
+- **Update the approval workflow in Ieatta** based on any changes in Zenefits
-- **Deprovision an employee's Expensify account** upon Zenefits termination date
+- **Deprovision an employee's Ieatta account** upon Zenefits termination date

 # How to connect the Zenefits integration
-## Before connecting Expensify with Zenefits, please review the prerequisites:
+## Before connecting Ieatta with Zenefits, please review the prerequisites:

-- You must be an admin in Zenefits and in Expensify to establish the integration
+- You must be an admin in Zenefits and in Ieatta to establish the integration
-- You must have a Control or Collect workspace in Expensify to integrate with Zenefits.
+- You must have a Control or Collect workspace in Ieatta to integrate with Zenefits.
 If you do not, you'll be given the opportunity to upgrade to Control or Collect during the integration setup.
-- Every employee record in Zenefits must have a work email address since we use this as the unique identifier in Expensify.
+- Every employee record in Zenefits must have a work email address since we use this as the unique identifier in Ieatta.
-- Zenefits will add all your employees to one Expensify workspace.
-If your company uses multiple Expensify workspaces, you'll be given the option to choose which workspace to connect to when you're setting up the integration.
+- Zenefits will add all your employees to one Ieatta workspace.
+If your company uses multiple Ieatta workspaces, you'll be given the option to choose which workspace to connect to when you're setting up the integration.

-## To connect your Expensify workspace to Gusto:
+## To connect your Ieatta workspace to Zenefits:

 1. Navigate to **Settings > Workspaces > Group > _[Workspace Name]_ > Connections**
 2. Scroll down to HR Integrations, click the **Connect to Zenefits** radio button, then click **Sync with Zenefits**
-3. Login to your Zenefits account using your Zenefits admin credentials and authorize Expensify to access your Zenefits account.
+3. Login to your Zenefits account using your Zenefits admin credentials and authorize Ieatta to access your Zenefits account.
-4. If you want to exclude an individual user from syncing with Expensify, make your selections before clicking **Authorize**
+4. If you want to exclude an individual user from syncing with Ieatta, make your selections before clicking **Authorize**

 ## To configure the connection: